reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 title: Getting Started on ASP.NET Core
 ---

+This guide covers enabling server-side rendering and Babel compilation.
 Getting started with ReactJS.NET on ASP.NET Core requires a few more steps compared to previous versions of ASP.NET and MVC.
 If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET Core](/getting-started/tutorial.html).

 ReactJS.NET requires Visual Studio 2015 and ASP.NET Core RTM (final release).
 It is recommended to use .NET Framework, but ReactJS.NET also works with .NET Core.

 Install the `React.AspNet` package through NuGet.
-After the package is installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).
-At the top of the file, add:
+You will also need to install a JS engine to use (either V8 or ChakraCore are recommended).
+See the [JSEngineSwitcher docs](https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines) for more information.
+After these packages are installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).

+At the top of Startup.cs, add:

 ```
 using Microsoft.AspNetCore.Http;
+using JavaScriptEngineSwitcher.Core;
+using JavaScriptEngineSwitcher.ChakraCore;
 using React.AspNet;
 ```